Cold Brew Coffee Benefits That Might Just Make You Try ItCLICK HERE to subscribe to our weekly emails on finding and brewing amazing coffee!

 Although these tests were carried out on lab rats, it’s thought that the same effects are seen in people.
 And the higher the coffee content of the brew, the bigger the brain boost you’ll receive.

-The heat that is used when making drip coffee can produce a bitter flavor to the finished brew.
+The heat of the drip brewing method can produce a bitter flavor to the finished brew.

-Heat is not used at all in the process of making cold brew coffee, so the flavor tends to be smoother and the coffee is less acidic.
+The brewer does not use heat at all in the process of making cold brew coffee, so the flavor tends to be smoother and the coffee is less acidic.
 For this reason, those who have sensitive stomachs or suffer from acid reflux generally tolerate cold brew coffee better.

 In addition, if you decide to make your own cold brew coffee, you can choose your favorite beans, depending on your own personal taste.
 Given that the end result is typically less bitter in flavor, you might want to try a few of the more robustly flavored beans that you would otherwise pass over.